Claire Dean

 Published: 2023-05-15

 The iconic Inca site of Machu Picchu is a dream come true for most travelers to Peru.
-This mystical fortress resting precariously among the clouds is a bucket-list item for many people!
+The mystical fortress that rests precariously among the clouds.
+A bucket-list item for many people!
 It remains a common question, however, of how you actually get there!
-Join us as we explore the ins and outs of getting to the iconic Inca site so that your Peru vacation package including a trip to Machu Picchu, is a breeze and not headache-inducing!
+Join us as we explore the ins and outs of getting to the iconic Inca site!
+So that your Peru vacation package.
+(Including a trip to Machu Picchu) is a breeze!
+Not headache-inducing!
+In the constantly changing world of Travel.
+Here is how you get from Cusco to Machu Picchu in 2025.

 First Steps

-Probably the first step on your journey to Machu Picchu is getting to Cusco, the closest major city, to Machu Picchu!
+The first step on your journey to Machu Picchu is getting to Cusco.
+The closest major city to Machu Picchu!
 Most people will arrive by air at the Alejandro Velasco Astete Airport, which is close to the city center.
 Most people will spend a night or two in Cusco as they acclimatize and explore the once-Inca capital.

 A Machu Picchu vacation package to one of the New Seven Wonders of the World, is a dream for many travelers.
 While reaching Machu Picchu may seem like a complex adventure, starting your journey from Cusco, the historic capital of the Inca Empire, makes it both accessible and exciting.